MenuBar Load Runner

 Data-driven presets

-Keyword, menu title, slot width, and speed range all live in presets.json.
+Keyword, menu title, and speed range all live in presets.json (width comes from the GIF's own aspect ratio).
 Add a preset by editing data — zero Swift changes.